shanzida2014/Statistics-For-Bioinformatics/README.md

 	One Sample t-test

-data:  diabetic.no$glu
+>data:  diabetic.no$glu
-t = -11.6, df = 131, p-value = 1
+>t = -11.6, df = 131, p-value = 1
-alternative hypothesis: true mean is greater than 140 95 percent confidence interval:
+>alternative hypothesis: true mean is greater than 140
+>95 percent confidence interval:
- 109.2653      Inf
+>109.2653      Inf
-sample estimates:
+>sample estimates:
-mean of x
+>mean of x
- 113.1061
+>113.1061

 Summarization: From the output, we can see that the mean blood glucose level for the women considered not diabetic is 113.1061.
 Since, the p-value =1 is not less than the significance level of 0.05, we cannot reject the null hypothesis that the mean blood glucose level is equal to 140 ml.

+## Two-sample t test

 ###### two-sample t tests were performed to determine if the following variables in Pima.tr are associated with meeting criteria for diabetes: age, diastolic blood pressure, body mass index, and triceps skin fold thickness.
 For each of these variables, make a box plot to visualize the association between it and diabetes.

 Boxplot (age ~ type, Pima.tr)